AdobeDocs/commerce-marketplace/src/pages/guides/sellers/semantic-version-check/index.md

 This command requires an environment with PHP version 7.2.29 or later.

-If the Semantic Version check detects any issues, [create a support ticket](https://marketplacesupport.magento.com/hc/en-us) to request assistance.
+If the semantic version check detects any issues, [create a support ticket](https://marketplacesupport.magento.com/hc/en-us) to request assistance.
 Specify the relevant Submission ID in the ticket.

 As the check is solely based on [Magento SemVer open source project](https://github.com/magento/magento-semver), submitting an issue or pull request on GitHub is highly recommended.